ePages-de/epages-devportal/_posts/2018/2018-02-13-how-we-use-wiremock-for-testing-our-microservices.md

 This data will then be persisted as WireMock stubs.

 To achieve this goal we needed to create several classes in a new `wiremock` integration test package of our microservice.
-First we need to launch the WireMock server which acts as a proxy inbetween of our microservice and the external API.
+First we need to launch the WireMock server which acts as a proxy in between our microservice and the external API.

 ```java
 public class TemplatedMappingsRecorder implements RequestListener {